 - No notice of termination that expires during maternity leave.

-- No reduction of salary, seniority or benefits because of maternity leave.
+- No reduction of salary, seniority, or benefits because of maternity leave.

 - No request to return before the statutory leave ends.
 No work is allowed in the first 6 weeks post delivery.